andogq/blog-generator/README.md

  - `title`: Renders the title of the page (normally in the `<title>` HTML tag)
  - `content`: Renders the contend of the page (normally directly in the `<body>` HTML tag)

+Also within `core.html` is the `page_variables` variable, which contains the object in the same form as above.